Finnair Logo

 Finnair: Brand overview

-Finnair’s history traces back to November 1, 1923, when Consul Bruno Lucander established Aero O/Y (Aero Ltd), one of the world’s earliest commercial airlines.
-The company’s inaugural flight occurred on March 20, 1924, flying from Helsinki to Tallinn on a Junkers F.13 seaplane leased from Junkers Flugzeugwerke AG in Germany.
-Initially, Aero O/Y mainly transported mail and operated limited passenger flights within Finland, Estonia, and Sweden.
-Over time, the fleet expanded to include newer aircraft like the Junkers G.24 and Junkers Ju 52/3m.
+Finnair began on November 1, 1923, when consul Bruno Lucander founded Aero O/Y, one of the world’s early commercial airlines.
+Its first flight took place on March 20, 1924, from Helsinki to Tallinn, using a Junkers F.13 seaplane leased from Junkers Flugzeugwerke AG.
+In its first years, the company mainly carried mail and operated limited passenger routes in Finland, Estonia, and Sweden.

-In the 1930s, the company expanded its route network significantly, introducing regular flights to major European cities like Stockholm, Copenhagen, Amsterdam, and London.
-American aircraft like the Douglas DC-2 and DC-3 were incorporated into the fleet.
-During World War II, the airline faced restrictions, with some planes requisitioned for military use and certain routes closed.
-However, flights to neutral countries like Sweden and Switzerland continued.
-After the war, the company resumed its growth, making its first transatlantic flight to New York in 1947.
+During the 1930s, Aero O/Y expanded to Stockholm, Copenhagen, Amsterdam, and London, adding aircraft such as the Douglas DC-2 and DC-3.
+World War II restricted operations, with some aircraft taken for military use and several routes suspended, though flights to neutral countries continued.
+After the war, the airline resumed growth and made its first transatlantic flight to New York in 1947.

 Meaning and History